chenhaox/pytracik/README.md

 Welcome to pytracik, a Python library that provides convenient and efficient bindings for the [Trac-IK](https://bitbucket.org/traclabs/trac_ik/src/master/) inverse kinematics solver.
 With support for Python 3.8+ and compatibility across both Windows and Linux environments. pytracik eliminates the need for ROS installation and simplifies the integration process.

-**Differences from Original Repo**:
+**✨ Differences from Original Repo**:

-- **ROS-Free Integration**: Say goodbye to the ROS requirement. pytracik allows you to effortlessly incorporate Trac-IK's advanced inverse kinematics solver into your Python projects.
+- **🚀 ROS-Free Integration**: Say goodbye to the ROS requirement. pytracik allows you to effortlessly incorporate Trac-IK's advanced inverse kinematics solver into your Python projects.
 However, it still depends on the
    `boost`,`eigen`,`orocos-kdl` and `nlopt` libraries.
-- **Cross-Platform Compatibility**: Whether you're on Windows or Linux, pytracik ensures consistent functionality across environments.
+- **💻 Cross-Platform Compatibility**: Whether you're on Windows or Linux, pytracik ensures consistent functionality across environments.

-## Links
+## 🔗 Links
 - Trac-IK Repository: https://bitbucket.org/traclabs/trac_ik/src/master/
 - Trac-IK Homepage: https://traclabs.com/projects/trac-ik/
 - Other ROS-free Trac-IK Python Bindings: https://github.com/mjd3/tracikpy

-# Quick Start
+# ⚡ Quick Start
 ```python
 import os
 import numpy as np